Asociación Continental Americana de Trabajadores: Establishment

-During the mid-1920s, the FORA began issuing calls to other anarcho-syndicalist organizations for a contintental congress.
+During the mid-1920s, the FORA began issuing calls to other anarcho-syndicalist organizations for a continental congress.
 On the initiative of the CGT-M, a congress was convened to take place in Panama in May 1925, but it was ultimately never held due to pressure by the United States on the government of Panama.
 In May 1927, a second attempt was made to hold a congress in Buenos Aires, but it was only attended by delegates from the FORA, FORU and the Regional Workers' Center of Paraguay (CORP).
 Two years later, the initiatives of the FORA and CGT-M finally culminated in a continental anarcho-syndicalist congress, which was successfully held in Buenos Aires in May 1929.
-Delegates in attendance represented the FORA, CORP, CGT-M and FORU, as well as the Brazilian Confederação Nacional do Trabalho (CNT), Bolivian Local Workers' Federation (FOL), the Guatemalan Comité Pro Acción Sindical (CPAS) and the Costa Rican Agrupación Obrera de Estudios Sociales (AOES), while indirect delegates represented a number of smaller groups throughout the Americas.
+Delegates in attendance represented the FORA, CORP, CGT-M and FORU, as well as the Brazilian Confederação Nacional do Trabalho (CNT), Bolivian Local Workers' Federation (FOL) and the Guatemalan Comité Pro Acción Sindical (CPAS), while indirect delegates represented a number of smaller groups in Bolivia, Costa Rica, Peru and the United States.
 The Chilean IWW also sent delegates, but by this time, it had been forced underground by the dictatorship of Carlos Ibáñez del Campo.
 Discussions at the congress signalled hope that groups living under the dictatorships in Chile, Colombia and Peru would later be able to affiliate to the proposed continental association.